fshahinfar1/mutilate/README.md

                                       QPS where 95% of requests are faster than 1000us).
           --scan=min:max:step       Scan latency across QPS rates from min to max.
+          --report-stats=interval   Report statistics every interval seconds.
+By default, report at the end of the benchmark.
+          --qps-function=STRING     Adjust the target QPS during the benchmark according to the given function.
+          --qps-warmup=time[:rate]  Warmup at given rate or rate QPS_function(t=0) for the given number of seconds.
+          --stop-latency=N:X        Stop scanning when N-order statistic > Xus.
+                                      (i.e. --stop-latency 95:1000 means stop
+                                      scanning when 95% of requests are slower than 1000us).
+          --scan-search=STRING      Scan latency and search for the QPS. (i.e.
+                                      --scan-search 95:1000,20:10:100,500:50 means
+                                      scan from 20KQPS to 100KQPS in
+                                      10KQPS steps and then in 500KQPS steps while 95% of requests are faster than
+                                      1000us, then go back one step, and do 50KPQS steps).
+          --src-port=STRING         A list of IP source ports to use in order to achieve desired RSS queue distribution.
+          --popularity=STRING       Key popularity distribution.
+                                      (default=`uniform')
+          --agent-sampling          each agent will sample connection stats and if `save` argument has been given it is also is applied to agents  (default=off)

     Agent-mode options:
       -A, --agentmode               Run client in agent mode.